 Whenever you consume a material, remove it from the board.
-Raw materials are returned to a common supply, while Refined and High Quality materials are returned to the player who produced them.
+Raw materials are returned to a common supply, while Refined and High

+Quality materials are returned to the player who produced them.

-- When a Refined material is consumed, the player who produced it immediately gains the reward indicated on the Refinery.
+• When a Refined material is consumed, the player who produced it immediately gains the reward indicated on the Refinery.
 If you consume your own Refined material, you still get the reward.
-You may use Gold () earned this way to purchase additional materials from the Market during this action (see Market, pg.
-9). - When a High Quality material is used, the player who produced it immediately gains twice the indicated reward. - When a Raw material is consumed, no special reward is given to any player.
+You may use Gold © earned this way to purchase additional materials from the Market during this action (see Market, pg.
+9).

+• When a High Quality material is used, the player who produced it immediately gains twice the indicated reward.

+When a Raw material is consumed, no special reward is given to any player.

+Example:

+The Yellow Villager wants to build the Lumbermill next to the Church.

+1 The Stone

-Example: The Yellow Villager wants to build the Lumbermill next to the Church.
-(1) The Stone S on the Quarry can be transported since it is directly adjacent to your Villager.
-(2) The Stone S on the Barn can be transported since moving it to the Quarry lands it on your Donkey, allowing you to move it again to the Church.
-(3) Finally, the Brick on the Stonemason can also be delivered as it can be moved first to the Donkey on the Barn, then to the Donkey on the Quarry (remember you can use roads built by other players).
+on the Quarry can be transported since it is directly adjacent to the yellow Villager.
+2 The Stone on the Barn can be transported since moving it to the Quarry lands it on the yellow Donkey, allowing you to move it again to the Church.
+3 Finally, the Brick on the Stonemason can also be delivered as it can be moved first to the Donkey on the Barn, then to the Donkey on the Quarry (remember you can use roads built by other players).
 The Lumbermill can be built!

-If the Yellow Villager wanted to make a "3 Milk $\frac{1}{6}$ / Brick $\boldsymbol{\mathscr{P}}$ " Church delivery instead, they would not be able to.
-The Milk $\frac{1}{6}$ on the Dairy Farm cannot be moved to the Church, as there isn't a Donkey on the adjacent Barn.
-Meanwhile, the Milk $\frac{1}{6}$ on the Cow Conservatory cannot be moved to the Church as there is only a Donkey owned by another player on the Stonemason (remember, you can only use your own workers).
+If the Yellow Villager wanted to deliver "3 Milk □ / Brick •" to the Church, they would not be able to.
+The Milk on the Dairy Farm cannot be moved to the Church, as there isn't a Donkey on the adjacent Barn.
+Meanwhile, the Milk on the Cow Conservatory cannot be moved to the Church as there is only a Donkey owned by another player on the Stonemason (remember, you can only use your own workers).